dotmesh-io/docs/README.md

 # Docs

-The CSS and hugo build for the datamesh docs site.
+The CSS and hugo build for the dotmesh docs site.

 ## Installing